Licenses, Permits & Stamps

 Beaver and Otter Permits

-Any leftover permits will be sold on a first-come, first-served basis beginning at 10 a.m. on MONDAY, Nov.
-22, 2010.
-Permits will be available for sale at all license agents and online on our Internet sales site.
-Leftover permit availability will be posted on our Web site by Thursday, Nov.
-18, 2010.
+After Segment A closes, any leftover permits will be sold on a first-come, first-served basis beginning at 10 a.m. on TUESDAY, November 1, 2016.
+Permits will be available for sale at all license agents and on our Internet sales site.

 Deer Hunting Permits

 Permits are required to hunt during the Permit Bow, Permit Muzzleloader and Permit Shotgun deer seasons.
 There is no lottery for deer permits.
 See Special Areas for specific deer permit requirements on those properties.

 Permits may be purchased either at a license agent or at Fish and Wildlife’s Internet license sales site www.NJ.WildlifeLicense.com.
 For details, see Deer Season Permits for fees.

 Hunting with raptors (birds of prey) is allowed only with both a falconry permit and a hunting license.